ApexAnchor/DotNet-Channels/README.md

 }
 ```

-This example demonstrates a simple console application with a producer and a consumer using an unbounded channel.
+The example demonstrates a simple application with a producer and a consumer using an unbounded channel.
+The consumer is run as background service waiting for the messages to be published to channel.